Health Services Administration (MHSA)

 Courses are 16-week sessions and it is suggested that students take 2-3 courses per semester and two courses in summer.

-You will need to review the syllabus for your course to determine how to obtain materials (print and digital) you will need for your course.
+You will need to review the syllabus for each course to determine how to obtain materials (print and digital) you will need for that course.
 The Xavier Bookstore and/or Library will be happy to assist you in finding course materials.
 Some readings or media lessons may be posted digitally within the online course itself or in Xavier’s E-Reserves system.

 If you are new to online learning at Xavier, we encourage you to go through the student orientation for online courses.